“Wisdom is more precious than rubies; nothing you desire can compare with her.”

 Living through this pandemic is overwhelming.
 During quarantine a lot of people were overwhelmed with their hair.
 A solution, and a funny one, was to just hack it off because no-one you knew was going to see it.
 I cut my fringe, crookedly.
 It costs 50 Euro for a good haircut in Dublin!!!
 Perhaps growing it out is wise stewardship.

-In a season full of loss; movement, community, hope, job, finances, beauty appointments, freedom there is wisdom and strength in deliberately focusing on our gains.
+In a season full of loss; movement, community, jobs, finances, beauty appointments, there is wisdom and strength in intentionally focusing on our gains.

 What have you gained in these past few months?